gsidhu/buzee-tauri/logbook.md

   - Add dialog to select file.
   - Add "save to database" toggle.

 ## - Figure out how to suppress the extra app icon when calling the sidecar binary.
+Tried with a test shell app and no icon showed up.
+So it probably has to do with textra.
+Should try setting Activation Policy and build my own textra.
 ## - Add UI to OCR PDF Image.
 ## - Add app updater.
 ## - Use GitHub action to build.
 Figure out how to package sidecars for specific OS.